 Parsley (Petroselinum crispum) is one of the most popular culinary herbs.
 Even when people aren't using it to flavor dishes, it often ends up on plates as a garnish.
 The bright green biennial plant features attractive feathery foliage, and like many other herbs, it hails from the Mediterranean.
-It's also related to plants in the carrot family, such as carrots, dill and fennel.
+It's also related to other plants in the Apiaceae plant family, such as dill, fennel and carrots.

 Video of the Day